 Saints Peter and Paul Cathedral, building 6, chapel.
 Architect F. O. Shekhtel, 1892.
 Moscow.
 Photo Source

 Church of St. Basil of Caesarea on Tverskaya-Yamskaya St. Just in front of the church, there is a chapel in memory of the wedding day of Empress Alexandra Feodorovna and Tsar Nikolai Alexandrovich.
 Architect Fyodor Shekhtel.
 1902, Moscow.
 Photo Source

 Paradise Theatre building.
 Architects Tersky, Shekhtel (theatre facade), 1885, Moscow.
 At present day — the Mayakovsky Theatre.
 Photo

-Stylization on the Gothic theme, poeticization of the heritage of Russian and style, roofs crowned with dragons, multi-coloured façades decorated with ornaments, sculptures of naiads and lion heads, mosaic panels, stained glass windows, twisted staircases with waves billowing at the lower steps… And also railings through which gigantic lilies, irises, orchids.
+Stylization on the Gothic theme, poeticization of the heritage of Russian and style, roofs crowned with dragons, multi-coloured façades decorated with ornaments, sculptures of naiads and lion heads, panels, stained glass windows, twisted staircases with waves billowing at the lower steps… And also railings through which gigantic lilies, irises, orchids.
 Each mansion was unique and turned into a kind of standard for a new style.

 Image of iris on the façade of the merchant N. I. Kazakov’s mansion (

 The Grioza Princess panel by M. A. Vrubel on the façade of the Metropol hotel is called the most famous panel in Moscow.
 1898.